concertypin/discussify/README.md

 ### Local Development

-For local development using `wrangler dev`, you should create a `.dev.vars` file in the root of the project.
+For local development, you should create a `.dev.vars` file in the root of the project.
 Wrangler will automatically load all key-value pairs from this file as environment variables.

 **Important:** The `.dev.vars` file is included in `.gitignore` by default and should never be committed to version control.